Vaneeza-7/Doodle-It-Game-in-Unity-3D/README.md

 ## Gameplay Video Tutorial

 Curious about how to play?
-Watch our video tutorial to get a quick overview of the game:
+Watch our video tutorial on youtube to get a quick overview of the game:

 [![Watch the Video Tutorial](https://img.youtube.com/vi/ts7mc6o_b_M/0.jpg)](https://youtu.be/ts7mc6o_b_M?si=DK-2_80q35jZE4WP)